Efficient Separation of RLT Cuts for Implicit and Explicit Bilinear Terms: Separation Algorithm

 where $\mathcal{J}^1 \subseteq \mathcal{I}$ is the set of all problem variables whose values in the solution $\mathbf{x}^*$ of the current LP relaxation are not equal to one of their bounds, and $\mathcal{J}^2 = \mathcal{I} \setminus \mathcal{J}^1$.

 Violation is then first checked for RLT cuts generated based on the projected linear system.
 Only if such a cut, which we will refer to as a projected RLT cut, is violated, then the RLT cut for the same bound factor and the corresponding constraint in the original linear system will be constructed.
-Since $\mathbf{x}^*$ is a basic LP solution, in practice either $x^*_k = \underline{x}_k$ or $x^*_k = \overline{x}_k$ holds for many of the variables, and the projected system often has a considerably smaller size than the original system.

-In the projected system multiplied with a bound factor $f_j^{(.)}(\mathbf{x})$:
+\firstrevision{}In the projected system multiplied with a bound factor $f_j^{(.)}(\mathbf{x})$: